Olivier Berrouet, Petrus' winemaker, April 2017

 Petrus 2010 (barrel sample) 98-99p

 Tasted in April 2011.
 Grapes obtained 14.5% alcohol, yield 35 hl/ha and was harvested between 27th September and 2nd October.
-Incredibly complex wine, refined, silky and sophisticated on the palate, more than 30 seconds long finish.
+An incredibly complex wine, refined, silky and sophisticated on the palate, more than 30 seconds long finish.
 Exceptional stuff, but I think 2009 was maybe a bit richer and deeper than 2010.
-It can however change with ageing.
+It can, however, change with ageing.
 98-99p.

 Petrus 2009 (barrel sample) 98-100p